kyrian-akarios/task-2022/README.md

 Validation and security are also present within the backend - through server-side validation carried out by the Validator class.
 This class uses static functions that act upon regex patterns - which can easily be called when needed.
 Security-wise - the database handler has a function that allows for prepared statements, binding them to values, and then executing them.
 I did not make use of this until the /statements API - as I needed to call multiple SQL statements repeatedly.
 Otherwise, I believe the server-side validation would have been enough due to simply being SELECT statements.

 Testing of the backend was mainly comprised of using Mocha, as it is a well-known and reliable testing framework.
 I also like its declarative syntax as it makes code much easier to read.

+### General Development
+I used branch development within Github so that I could manage my work effectively.
+Once I was done with the core features - I moved onto optional features, and created a new branch for that - which lets me rollback changes if needed.

+In general, I wanted this task to be a focus on error handling, validation, and security - as these are the qualities of a robust application, and robustness is important within web development.
+I also wanted to focus on clear and sleek design, hence the colour schemes and flat UI design - so that it's visual hierarchy isn't weakened by other elements.

+I would have liked to implement some other features with more time, such as:
+- an authentication system
+- being able to select schools from the main page